frzng/syslinavinici.cz/en_GB/_md_pages/contacts.md

 * Email: <mailto:katerina.polednikova@alkawildlife.eu>
 * Tel: [+420 606 598 903](tel:+420-606-598-903)_
-* _You can contact Kateřina with your enquiries about sousliks and the 'Sysli na vinici' trademark_
+* _You can contact Kateřina with your enquiries about sousliks and the "Sysli na vinici" trademark_

 ## Tereza Mináriková ([ALKA Wildlife](http://bit.ly/alkawildlife))

 * Email: <mailto:tereza.minarikova@alkawildlife.eu>
 * Tel: [+420 724 706 806](tel:+420-724-706-806)
-* _You can also contact Tereza with your queries and enquiries_
+* _You can also contact Tereza with your queries and enquiries about sousliks_

 ## Jan Matějů ([Muzeum Karlovy Vary](http://kvmuz.cz))